kth-ros-pkg/force_torque_tools/README.md

 gravity_compensation
 ---------------------------------------------
 Compensates gravity forces measured by a force-torque sensor.
-Uses the **yaml** calibration file produced by the **force_torque_sensor_calib** package and gravity measurements given by an accelerometer that has been previously calibrated to the frame of the robot.
+Uses the **yaml** calibration file produced by the **force_torque_sensor_calib** package and gravity measurements given by an accelerometer whose reference frame has been previously calibrated to the frame of the robot.

 You can look at the configuration/launch files in the `config` and `launch` folders for examples on how to launch this software.